Lebanese army deploys along border as Syrian conflict escalates - www.lokmattimes.com

 Lebanese army deploys along border as Syrian conflict escalates

-Beirut, Dec 6 The Lebanese army on Friday reinforced its deployment along the Lebanese-Syrian border in the Bekaa ...
+Beirut, Dec 7 The Lebanese army has reinforced its deployment along the Lebanese-Syrian border in the Bekaa region ...

-Beirut, Dec 6 The Lebanese army on Friday reinforced its deployment along the Lebanese-Syrian border in the Bekaa region amid escalating conflicts in Syria, according to security sources.
+Beirut, Dec 7 The Lebanese army has reinforced its deployment along the Lebanese-Syrian border in the Bekaa region amid escalating conflicts in Syria, according to security sources.

-The move comes as Lebanon fears that the intensifying clashes between the Syrian government and rebel groups could increase the likelihood of extremist groups reaching the Lebanese border.
+The move comes as Lebanon fears that the intensifying clashes between the Syrian government and rebel groups could increase the likelihood of extremist groups reaching the Lebanese border, Xinhua news agency reported.

-Anonymous Lebanese security sources told Xinhua that the army had heightened its readiness and strengthened its presence along the 375-kilometre border separating Lebanon and Syria.
+Anonymous Lebanese security sources told Xinhua that the army had heightened its readiness and strengthened its presence along the 375-km border separating Lebanon and Syria.

 They added that units from the Airborne Regiment had been deployed to the eastern mountain range near the Syrian border, along with land border guards assigned to monitor mountain paths and illegal crossings linking the two countries.